Official websites use .gov

 The type of device from which user activity originated.
 Device categories include 'desktop', 'mobile', and 'tablet'.

 An event allows measurement of a specific interaction or occurrence on websites or applications.
+Some key events include session start, first visit, file download, and video play.

 A federal government website is a unique discoverable hostname or Uniform Resource Identifier (URI) that responds to a HyperText Transfer Protocol (HTTP) protocol which has been made available by a Federal executive branch entity.